heiner/dylaniki/Have_Yourself_A_Merry_Little_Christmas.md

     Gmaj7     Em7
       Until then,
           Am7            B7          Em7    G7/6
-    we’ll have to muddle through somehow
+    we'll have to muddle through somehow

        Cmaj7      Bm7
     So have yourself